markjprice/apps-services-net8/README.md

 If you have purchased the paperback or Kindle edition, then you can request a free PDF copy at the following link: https://www.packtpub.com/page/free-ebook.

+For questions about book pricing, distribution, and so on, please contact the publisher Packt at the following email address: customercare@packt.com

 My author page on Amazon: https://www.amazon.com/Mark-J-Price/e/B071DW3QGN/

 All of my books on my publisher Packt's website: https://subscription.packtpub.com/search?query=mark+j.+price